RubenMartinezSiso/GreenGarden-FoodImageRecognition/README.md

-# Green Garden | Food Image Recogniion 👨‍💻
+# Green Garden | Food Image Recognion 👨‍💻
 NOTE: This implementation is included in a project carried out at VIA University College.

 ## Introduction 🥗🌾